Southern California wildfires trigger mass destruction, hurting families, economy

 Additionally, it generates $7.2 billion in tourism expenditures in California.

+Additionally, the smoke from wildfires is hard on people who have respiratory problems.
+Elderly people and children are typically impacted by the smoke as well.

+Peterson recalled a time that there was so much smoke in the air from a wildfire it was difficult to talk.

-What’s more, the Hollywood Reporter reported Tuesday that HBO suspended its second season of “Westworld” due to a 200-acre brush fire that broke out near where the show was filming.
+As for the entertainment industry, the Hollywood Reporter reported that HBO suspended its second season of “Westworld” due to a 200-acre brush fire that broke out near where the show was filming.

 Fox News’ Travis Fedschun contributed to this report.